 Career & Professional Development

-Welcome to Career & Professional Development (CPD)!
+Welcome to Career & Professional Development at OGPS!

 Want to talk?

 Our team offers weekly seminars, workshops, and panels to meet trainee needs for academic and professional success.
-For more statistics on our events, check out the latest annual report from the career team.

-We embrace the University of Michigan’s vision of developing “leaders who will challenge the present and enrich the future“, and follow an interdisciplinary approach toward our program and resource development.
+We embrace the University of Michigan’s vision of developing “leaders who will challenge the present and enrich the future,” and follow an interdisciplinary approach toward our program and resource development.
 Our model uses a rigorous and tailored approach in our intentionally planned programs to meet the needs of our graduate, postdoctoral, and post-baccalaureate communities.
 Our programs are intended to empower learners in the eight competency areas using a hands-on approach.
 Because of the current diversity in interests, opportunities, and outcomes, graduate students and postdoctoral fellows need to be exposed to many different career paths.
 We ensure that every member of our academic community can develop the necessary professional skills and use the best resources available to enhance their current training outcomes and to smoothly transition into their chosen career paths.

 Additional Career Resources